Strategies for the LSAT

 Diagnostic Testing and Skill Assessment

 Diagnostic testing at the outset of the LSAT preparation process is every bit as essential as setting target scores.
 Diagnostic tests are distinct from full-length practice tests in their purpose and length.
-Diagnostic exams are intended to provide initial skill assessments rather than duplicate actual testing conditions, and they are therefore typically much shorter than full practice examinations.
-LSAT diagnostic testing allows students to determine their current skill level and how far away it is from their target LSAT score.
+Diagnostic exams are intended to provide initial skill assessments rather than duplicate actual testing conditions, and they are therefore typically much shorter than full practice exam.
+LSAT diagnostic testing allows students to determine their current skill level and how far it is from their target LSAT score.
 Diagnostic testing also points to strengths and weaknesses with respect to specific types of LSAT exercises, facilitating more effective use of instructional and study time.
+While some students use a disclosed LSAT exam as a diagnostic test, skill assessment and diagnostic tests are also offered by reputable LSAT test prep companies and tutoring services.

 LSAT Study Intervals